 Erinn Frechette joined the Charlotte Symphony as Piccolo/Third Flute in June 2002.
 Previously she has been a member of the Civic Orchestra of Chicago, the Kentucky Symphony Orchestra, and the Sorg Opera Company Orchestra.
 As a chamber musician she has performed as Principal Flutist of the Ethos Chamber Orchestra and Queen City Virtuosi, with Piccolo Spoleto Festival, Suzuki and Friends Chamber Music Series, Fresh Ink, the Charlotte New Music Festival, Providence Chamber Music Series, and Friends of Music Series.

-Appearances include performances and discussion panels at the National Flute Association’s 2006, 2008, 2011, 2016, and 2017 Annual Conventions, Northwestern University's Tribute to Walfrid Kujala Concert, and the Florida Flute Association’s Annual Flute Fair and Convention.
-Erinn has also served as an adjudicator for the 2006 NFA High School Soloist Competition, the 2008 and 2011 NFA Orchestral Audition Competition, the 2016 NFA Piccolo Artist Competition, and the 2017 Piccolo Orchestral Audition Competition.
+Appearances include performances and discussion panels at the National Flute Association’s 2006, 2008, 2011, 2016, 2017, and 2018 Annual Conventions, Northwestern University's Tribute to Walfrid Kujala Concert, and the Florida Flute Association’s Annual Flute Fair and Convention.
+Erinn has also served as an adjudicator for the 2006 and 2018 NFA High School Soloist Competition, the 2008 and 2011 NFA Orchestral Audition Competition, the 2016 NFA Piccolo Artist Competition, and the 2017 Piccolo Orchestral Audition Competition.
 Additionally, Erinn has served as Competition Coordinator for the National Flute Association Orchestral Audition and Masterclass Competition and as a board member and competition coordinator for the South Carolina Flute Society.

 Erinn has been a prize winner in numerous competitions including first place in both the National Flute Association’s Young Artist and Piccolo Artist Competitions.
 She holds a Bachelor of Music degree from Northwestern University and a Master of Music and Doctor of Musical Arts from the University of Cincinnati College-Conservatory of Music (Dissertation: The Pedagogy of Walfrid Kujala: The American Flute School and its Roots in the French Flute School of the Late Nineteenth Century).
 Primary teachers include Walfrid Kujala, Jack Wellbaum, Bradley Garner, and Richard Graef.